gvarsanyi/apid/README.md

 You may call methods on your caller client from the daemon using .remote exposed on the callback function.
 See example daemon-entry.js above.

-## callback.log(args...) and callback.errorLog(args...) functions
+## callback.log(args...[, callback]) and callback.errorLog(args...[, callback]) functions
 These methods will trigger client's console.log() and console.error() respectively.
-Note: there is no callback argument.
-Order of execution is not guaranteed, but generally in-order.
+Note: the callback argument is optional.
+If not used, order of execution can not guaranteed, but generally events stay in order.

 # Manual interaction with the daemon via the client (on terminal)
 ## Start